Company Profile:

 Creative Handicrafts (Mumbai)

-Company Profile: Creative Handicrafts is a social enterprise that works to empower disadvantaged women in Mumbai through skill development and employment in crafting and textile production.
-They create handmade garments, bags, and accessories.
+Company Profile: Creative Handicrafts is a social enterprise that works to empower disadvantaged women in Mumbai through skill research and employment in crafting and textile production.
+And They create handmade garments, bags, and accessories.
+And Classification: Factory (They immediately create goods in their own workshops and employ the artisans).
+Based on my observations, Fair Trade Alliance Kerala (FTAK)

 Company Profile: FTAK is a cooperative of small and marginalized farmers in Kerala.
-They produce and export Fair Trade certified spices, coffee, and cocoa.
-Their aim is to ensure fair prices and sustainable livelihoods for their farmer members.
+According to research They create and export Fair Trade certified spices, coffee, and cocoa.
+Their aim is to ensure fair prices and sustainable livelihoods to their farmer members.
+Classification: Factory/Producer (they're the primary growers and processors of the agricultural items).
+In fact Palam Rural Centre (Tamil Nadu)

 Company Profile: Palam Rural Centre focuses on empowering rural women and artisans, particularly in handloom weaving.
-They produce a range of textile products including sarees, stoles, and home furnishings, emphasizing traditional techniques and ethical practices.
+They create a range of textile items including sarees, stoles, and home furnishings, emphasizing traditional techniques and ethical practices.
+Classification: Factory (They operate weaving units and immediately create textile goods).
+From what I've seen, Sasha Association to Craft Producers (Kolkata)

-Company Profile: Earthworm is an organization committed to promoting sustainable and ethical supply chains, particularly for organic and Fair Trade cotton.
-They connect farmer cooperatives with processing units and brands, ensuring fair practices from farm to fabric.
+Company Profile: Earthworm is an organization committed to promoting sustainable and ethical supply chains, particularly to organic and Fair Trade cotton.
+In my experience, They connect farmer cooperatives with processing units and brands, ensuring fair practices from farm to fabric.
+Classification: Trader (They facilitate the trade and supply chain of organic and Fair Trade cotton, rather than owning the farms or the textile factories themselves).
+Fabindia (Pan-India)

 Enterprise Products